maks-ivanov/amm-demo/README.md

 Providers can withdraw liquidity at current market rate, i.e. the current ratio of the reserve.

+## Usage

+The file `amm/operations.py` provides a set of functions that can be used to create and interact with AMM.
+See that file for documentation.

-## TODO
+## ToDo
 * Features:
     * Limit fill or kill swaps
     * "Market buy" orders - specify the exact amount of other token desired, execute at market price
 * Maintenance
     * Simplify contract code
     * Tests
     * Docs

-## Usage

-The file `amm/operations.py` provides a set of functions that can be used to create and interact with AMM.
-See that file for documentation.

 ## Development Setup